ibm-cloud-docs/CDN/how-to-configure-object-storage.md

 To install any necessary clients or tools, refer to [For developers of IBM Cloud Object Storage](/docs/cloud-object-storage/basics?topic=cloud-object-storage-gs-dev).
 This guide assumes you have installed the official AWS command line interface, which is compatible with {{site.data.keyword.cloud_notm}} Object Storage S3 API.

-The example code below shows how to set "public-read" access for all the objects in your bucket, using the command line interface.
+The example code below shows how to set "public-read" access for all the objects in your bucket, using the command-line interface.

 ```
 $ export ENDPOINT="YOUR_ENDPOINT"